A Resource Guide for New and Early Career Faculty Members

 Career Development

 - Anticipate the natural rhythms of the academic year.
-Prepare for increased busy-ness during the spring semester - plan ahead and stay on track.
+Prepare for increased commitments during the spring semester - plan ahead and stay on track.

 - Prepare for and make good use of your Annual Review.
 Refer to the university policies and procedures for Promotion and Tenure, as well as your collegiate policies, procedures, and resources for preparing review materials (e.g., College of Liberal Arts and Sciences Promotion and Tenure webpage).

-- Review the dossiers of other successful academicians.
+- Review the dossiers of other successful faculty members in your department.

 - Familiarize yourself with institutional policies and procedures.
 Understand how your role as a faculty member supports the UI Student Success Team Initiatives.